ERP Requirements Checklist for Evaluating ERP Software

 Customer Relationship Considerations

-Automated marketing tools allow businesses to manage their websites clicks, hits, and demo requests into one cohesive system.
-From the moment a customer clicks on your website and enters lead information that data can migrate to your centralized ERP to be further worked and transformed into a customer.
+Automated marketing tools allow businesses to manage their website clicks, hits, and demo requests into one cohesive system.
+From the moment a customer clicks on your website and enters lead information, that data can migrate to your centralized ERP to be further worked on and transformed into a customer.
 An ERP will allow you to streamline your sales process from start to finish and then easily hand that customer off to finance and project management.
-Below are some core functions to consider:
+Below are some ERP functions to consider:

 Ensuring Organizational Readiness

-If your business is looking to grow beyond a legacy ERP system, struggling with systems that are no longer keeping up with growth, or you aren’t meeting your customers where you need an ERP solution needs to be a consideration.
-As technology changes so should your business, meet the customers where you want, keep your employees happy, and continue to grow your business as you meet your transformational strategies.
+If your business is looking to grow beyond a legacy ERP system, is struggling with systems that are no longer keeping up with growth, or isn’t meeting your customers where you need, an ERP solution needs to be a consideration.
+As technology changes, so should your business.
+Meet the customers where you want, keep your employees happy, and continue to grow your business as you meet your transformational strategies.
 If your business is considering what is next in your modern workplace, schedule a demo with Avantiico’s team today!

 Share Post